Cirque du Soleil provide media representatives with show and corporate press kits.

 The clown pictures his own funeral taking place in a carnival atmosphere, watched over by quietly caring angels.
 Juxtaposing the large with the small, the ridiculous with the tragic and the magic of perfection with the charm of imperfection, the show highlights the strength and fragility of the clown, as well as his wisdom and kindness, to illustrate the portion of humanity that is within each of us.
 The music, by turns lyrical and playful, carries Corteo through a timeless celebration in which illusion teases reality.

-Touring in Argentina
+Touring in Chile, Peru

 This masterful, tender pas-de-deux using contortion and hand-balancing is performed by a duo of little people, on a vertical ring set into a pivoting platform.